TheNewGuy100/ThePikachuBot/README.md

 </p>

 ## Documentation
-	This is not a production version release at the moment, i'm not giving support for it for now it's only public so you can see and work with it, still a lot of things to work on it.
+	DISCLAIMER:
+	This is a base project of a discord bot with typescript, the objective here is to give a good source of a discord bot that anyone can use.
+The base of the project is ready, but there are a lot of changes that i want to implement to make the bot better.

+	DOCUMENTATION PENDING!

 ## Available commands
 - ***Base commands***: ( all this commands can be changed, except the version )